ursatile/css4eng/205-selectors-pseudo-classes-and-pseudo-elements.md

 title: "Selectors, Pseudo-Classes and Pseudo-Elements"
 word_count: 3033
 ---
 One of the most important principles in software engineering is known as the *separation of concerns*.
-You shouldn't mix, say, database queries and tax calculations in the same function, for a whole raft of reasons -- not least that you shouldn't have to connect to a database to be able to test your code calculates taxes correctly.
+You shouldn't mix, say, database queries and tax calculations in the same function, for a whole raft of reasons -- not least that you shouldn't have to connect to a database to be able to test that your code calculates taxes correctly.

 As we talked about earlier in the course, separation of concerns in frontend web development is about separating content, presentation, and behaviour.
 HTML should focus on the **structure** of the content - what does it mean?
 What are the elements that make up a page, and what are the relationships between those elements?
 CSS then gives us the tools to interrogate that structure and apply colours, fonts, borders, and other visual elements to make that structure more apparent to humans.
 Got a bunch of links that belong together?
 Use HTML to group them using a list or a menu element, then use the CSS to draw a border around it.